gregjacobs/Autolinker.js/README.md

 - Will autolink mentions (Twitter, Instagram).
 - Will autolink hashtags.
 - Will properly handle HTML input.
-The utility will not change the `href` attribute inside anchor (&lt;a&gt;) tags (or any other tag/attribute for that matter), and will not accidentally wrap the inner text of an anchor tag with a new one (which would cause doubly-nested anchor tags).
+The utility will not change the `href` attribute inside anchor (&lt;a&gt;) tags (or any other tag/attribute), and will not accidentally wrap the inner text of an anchor tag with a new one (which would cause doubly-nested anchor tags).

 Hope that this utility helps you as well!